 - Calligraphy: Calligraphy looks beautiful.
 If you can use it properly, calligraphy could be a great way to enhance the intricacy of your wedding card.
 The address could be written using calligraphy.
 The names of the guests can also be written using calligraphy.

 - Watercolour: Watercolour has one of the softest yet most elegant touches when designing.
-While pastel adds a quirky feel, a wedding card pattern demands watercolour’s formal and tasteful touch.
+While pastel adds a quirky feel, a elegant wedding card pattern demands watercolour’s formal and tasteful touch.
 With rapid digitisation, achieving the perfect blend of simplicity and beauty through watercolour is quite easy.

 These are some simple yet unique ideas for making your wedding card innovative.
 It can be challenging to brainstorm a concept that stands out.
 However, if you know how to appreciate simplicity, many great possibilities can be achieved in design with the proper balance of colour and white space.